jackwilliamsongit/personal_data_visualisation/README.md

 ## Files
 The files included are the main Python script, supporting SQL script, Tableau dashboards, initial data and final data.

+All scripts, along with the Tableau file are available in the main branch.
+Input and output files are available in their respective branches.

 ## Data Sources
 Main superstore data - https://www.kaggle.com/datasets/vivek468/superstore-dataset-final